linode/docs/docs/guides/websites/cms/wordpress/how-to-secure-wordpress/index.md

 ## Disable PHP File Execution

 File execution in web applications is a potentially dangerous vulnerability that can give attackers direct access to your server and content.
-Attackers typically try uploading executable PHP files in the default WordPress upload directory found in `wp-content/uploads/`.
+Attackers typically try uploading executable PHP files in the default WordPress upload directory that is typically located in in `/var/www/wordpress/wp-content/uploads/`.

-You can disable file execution by typing in the following code and saving it in an `.htaccess` file in the `wp-content/uploads/` directory:
+You can disable file execution by typing in the following code and saving it in an `.htaccess` file in the `/var/www/wordpress/wp-content/uploads/` directory:

-{{< file "/wp-content/uploads/.htaccess" >}}
+{{< file "/var/www/wordpress/wp-content/uploads/.htaccess" >}}
 <Files *.php>
 deny from all
 </Files>